-See above, 2.2, for a synopsis of the phases used in different areas.
+19 See above, 2.2, for a synopsis of the phases used in different areas.

-19 In Urkesh and the Hurrians (cited), pp. 28f., it was suggested otherwise, namely that the entrance or a corner of the Phase 2 temple (= Phase 4a of the Palace) may still have been extant in 1948, and that the lions might therefore have come from a foundation box connected with this building.
-The reason we are now revising our opinion is that as a result of the familiarity that we have developed during our twenty-year presence at Mozan we have observed that the thick sod layer acts as an impenetrable mantle, one that does not allow erosion to take place unless and until it is removed (which in itself requires considerable effort).
+20 In Urkesh and the Hurrians (cited), p.
+28 f., it was suggested otherwise, namely that the entrance or a corner of the Phase 2 temple (= Phase 4a of the Palace) may have been still extant in 1948, and that the lions might therefore have come from a foundation box connected with this building.
+The reason we are now revising our opinion is that as a result of the familiarity that we have developed during our twenty years presence at Mozan we have observed that the thick sod layer acts as an impenetrable mantle, one that does not allow erosion to take place unless and until it is removed (which in itself requires considerable effort).